benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

-- Similar to client-side rendering, SSR is also great for dynamic content
+- Similar to client-side rendering, SSR is also great for **dynamic content**
-  - Because its data is retrieved on the server for every request
+  - Because its data is retrieved on the server for **every request**
-- And because the full UI is in the HTML response
+- And because the full UI is in the HTML response...
-  - It's very SEO-friendly - crawlers have everything they need
+  - It's very **SEO-friendly** - crawlers have everything they need
-  - In-browser render times are also fast because of this
+  - **In-browser render times** are also fast because of all the HTML is there
-- But it comes as the cost of slow response times
+- But it comes as the cost of **slow response times**
-  - While the server is fast at rendering HTML
+  - While the server is likely fast at rendering HTML
   - It's got to wait on the API response
-  - So the user doesn't see _anything_ until the response is complete
+  - So the user doesn't see _anything_ until the full response is complete

 - So if this PDP had a lot of changing content
-  - Like price or stock changes
-  - SSR could be a good fit
+  - Like price or size availability changes, then SSR could be a good fit
   - But if the data was mostly static, it'd be overkill & a sub-optimal render experience
 - In general SSR is good for pages that either...
-  - Have data that could change with every render
+  - 1/ Have data that could change with every render
-  - Or have user-specific content
+  - 2/ Or have user-specific content
   - So think search results, checkout flows, etc

 =====